History of cartography: Ancient Greece

 The way in which the geographical knowledge of the Greeks advanced from the previous assumptions of the Earth's shape was through Herodotus and his conceptual view of the world.
 This map also did not survive and many have speculated that it was never produced.
-A possible reconstruction of his map is displayed below.
+A possible reconstruction of his map is displayed adjacent.

 Herodotus traveled extensively, collecting information and documenting his findings in his books on Europe, Asia, and Libya.
 He also combined his knowledge with what he learned from the people he met.
 Herodotus wrote his Histories in the mid-5th century BC.
 Although his work was dedicated to the story of long struggle of the Greeks with the Persian Empire, Herodotus also included everything he knew about the geography, history, and peoples of the world.
 Thus, his work provides a detailed picture of the known world of the 5th century BC.

-Herodotus rejected the prevailing view of most 5th-century BC maps that the earth is a disk surrounded by Ocean.
-In his work he describes the earth as an irregular shape with oceans surrounding only Asia and Africa.
+Herodotus rejected the prevailing view of most 5th-century BC maps that the Earth is a disk surrounded by ocean.
+In his work he describes the Earth as an irregular shape with oceans surrounding only Asia and Africa.
 He introduces names such as the Atlantic Sea, and the Erythrean Sea, which translates as the "Red Sea".
 He also divided the world into three continents: Europe, Asia, and Africa.
 He depicted the boundary of Europe as the line from the Pillars of Hercules through the Bosphorus and the area between the Caspian Sea and the Indus River.
 He regarded the Nile as the boundary between Asia and Africa.
 He speculated that the extent of Europe was much greater than was assumed at the time and left Europe's shape to be determined by future research.